- Sen. Elizabeth Warren announced her candidacy for president on Feb. 9.

 Warren’s heritage has long been a point of speculation for Trump, who has publicly mocked her, calling her “Pocahontas.”
 Trump, who has a penchant for bestowing demeaning monikers, once offered to administer a DNA test to Warren in exchange for a $1 million charitable donation.

 On Feb.
 5, Warren “apologized for previously identifying as Native American” in an interview with the Washington Post.

-Warren has yet to announce her presidential bid, but political experts hypothesize her heritage transparency announcement is another step in the punctuated chain of events leading up to her eventual bid.
-As with most candidates, her finances will likely come under more detailed scrutiny the closer she gets to announcing her candidacy.
+As with most candidates, her finances will likely come under more detailed scrutiny after announcing her run.
 Here’s a look at the senator’s earnings.

 As one of Trump’s most vocal Democratic adversaries, Warren introduced the Anti-Corruption and Public Integrity Act in Washington in August 2018.
 The law would require all congressional candidates to release the two most recent years of tax returns.
 Warren herself released 10 years’ worth of state and federal tax returns a day after proposing the new law.
 Her disclosure revealed a combined gross income of $913,000 in 2017 between her and husband Bruce Mann.

 Warren’s reported salary as a U.S. senator is a modest $174,000 compared with the $430,370 she earned as a best-selling author.
 Also in 2017, the couple donated $82,000 — about 9 percent of their earnings — to charities.

 Warren’s Middle-Class Background and Rise in the Senate

 Before she was an elected official, Warren grew up in a family “hanging on by their fingernails to their place in the middle class,” according to her official website.
 Saddled with family financial hardships, Warren received a scholarship to George Washington University but dropped out to get married at age 19.